jputrino/f5-openstack-lbaasv2/docs/includes/topic_restrictions.rst

 .. note::

-    The features supported in v |release| are a subset of the `Neutron LBaaSv2 API <https://wiki.openstack.org/wiki/Neutron/LBaaS/API_2.0>`_ delivered in the OpenStack Liberty release.
+    The features supported in |release| are a subset of the `Neutron LBaaSv2 API <https://wiki.openstack.org/wiki/Neutron/LBaaS/API_2.0>`_ delivered in the OpenStack Liberty release.
 The following restrictions apply:

     .. table::